johnkerl/miller/docs6/new-in-miller-6.rst

 * Completely reworked documentation (here) and on-line help (``mlr --help``)
 * Arrays in the ``put``/``filter`` DSL

+  * also ``array`` is now a keyword so you can't use that as a local-variable or UDF name

 * JSON:

   * Improved JSON support